-The blue whale, the north Atlantic right whale and the sei whale have all been listed as endangered under Schedule 1 of SARA and COSEWIC.
-The fin whale has been designated as of special concern under both Schedule 1 of SARA and COSWEIC.
+The blue whale and the north Atlantic right whale have all been listed as endangered under Schedule 1 of SARA.
+The fin whale has been designated as of special concern under Schedule 1 of SARA.
 The humpback whale is listed under Schedule 3 of SARA as of special concern.
 These species will be further discussed in Section 6.4.1.